mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 Restart=on-success
 ```

-Now just switching to VT4 will start XFCE!
+Now just switching to VT4 will start Xfce!
 To do this when the system boots,
 simply enable the `getty@tty4` service:

 ```sh